wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

 In today’s technology companies’ squad, aka [Spotify model](https://www.atlassian.com/agile/agile-at-scale/spotify), every squad has a three-headed leadership team consisting of a product manager, a designer, and an engineering or tech lead.
 This cross-functional leadership team is a direct descendent of the copywriter-art director creative team pioneered by [Bill Bernbach](https://en.wikipedia.org/wiki/William_Bernbach) in 1960, sparking the so-called [“creative revolution”](https://www.oneclub.org/articles/all/-view/the-creative-revolution-of-the-60s/) in advertising.

 ![A triptych of iconic 1960s DDB print advertisements showing: left - a Native American person in traditional dress eating rye bread, with text "You don't have to be Jewish to love Levy's"; center - a Volkswagen Beetle with the single word "Lemon." beneath it; right - a smiling woman with a caption "Avis can't afford not to be nice."
 These ads demonstrate DDB's revolutionary minimalist advertising style.](/images/design-constant-ddb.jpg)
-_Ads by DDB during the creative revolution of the 1960s_
+_Ads by DDB during the creative revolution of the 1960s.
+The firm paired copywriters and art directors to create ads centered on a single idea._

 When I was at Organic in 2005, we debuted a mantra called, [Three Minds](https://web.archive.org/web/20080723022726/http://threeminds.organic.com/masthead.html).
 > Great advertising was often created in “pairs”—a copywriter and an art director.
 In the digital world, the creation process is more complex.
 Strategists, designers, information architects, media specialists, and technologists must come together to create great experiences.
 Quite simply, it takes ThreeMinds.

 At its most simplistic, PMs own the why; designers, own the what; and engineers own the how.
-But the creative act is a lot messier than that and the lines aren’t as clean as we want them to be.
+But the creative act is a lot messier than that and the lines aren’t as firm in practice.

 The reality is there’s blurriness between each discipline’s area of responsibility.
 I asked my friend, [Byrne Reese](https://www.linkedin.com/in/byrnereese), Group Product Manager at RingCentral, about that fuzziness between PMs and designers, and here’s what he had to say:
 > I have a bias towards letting a PM drive product strategy.
 But a good product designer will have a strong point of view here, because they will also see the big picture alongside the PM.
 It is hard for them not to because for them to do their role well, they need to do competitive analysis, they need to talk to customers, they need to understand the market.
 Given that, they can’t help it but have a point of view on product strategy.